LilJohny/Shorty/README.md

 # Text_Summarizer

-This app will give you ability to summarize pasted text, or text on given url.
+This app will give you ability to summarize pasted text, or text on given url.App will provide text, that will give an idea of the meaning of the text.

 ## Getting Started